 The Informatics minor is open (not competitive or capacity-constrained).
-In order to declare the Informatics minor, students need to have declared a major and should contact the advising staff of their major for the appropriate procedures.
-Additional information about declaring a minor at the UW is provided here.
+In order to declare the Informatics minor, students need to have declared a major, earned a minimum of 45 college credits, and should contact their major advisor to submit the appropriate form.

 Because the minor is open but our classes have capacity limits, it can be quite difficult to find seats.
 We encourage students to enroll in courses that have open space rather than waiting for preferred courses, which are in high demand.
 If you are not able to enroll in enough courses to meet the minor requirements, you may need to drop the minor in order to graduate within your intended timeline.